-The FDA regulates advertising for restricted medical devices.
 Medical devices are deemed restricted either by regulation or by order approving a pre-market approval.
 A prescription medical device may or may not be a restricted medical device.
 Restricted medical devices are deemed misbranded if their advertisements are 'false or misleading in any particular'.
 As with drugs, off-label promotion is prohibited.

 Advertisements for restricted devices must include a true statement of the device's established name, printed prominently in type at least half as large as the brand name and a brief statement of the intended uses of the device and relevant warnings, precautions, side effects and contraindications.
-Unlike drugs, device advertisements are not required to be submitted to the FDA at the time of initial publication or dissemination.
+Unlike drugs, there is no statutory requirement that device advertisements be submitted to the FDA at the time of initial publication or dissemination.

-The FDA regulates labelling for all medical devices, but advertising for unrestricted medical devices is regulated by the FTC.
+Advertising for unrestricted medical devices is regulated by the FTC.
 The FTC Act prohibits medical device companies from using 'unfair or deceptive acts or practices in or affecting commerce' and specifically includes false advertising.

-Advertising of medical devices is not regulated as rigorously as advertising in the pharmaceutical sector.
-This is in part because the requirements for device advertising are not as onerous as pharmaceutical advertising, and there are fewer regulations providing an enforcement framework for such requirements.
-Also, regulatory enforcement activities are divided between the FDA and FTC.
-Further, on the FDA side, the Center for Devices and Radiological Health (CRDH), responsible for medical devices, does not have an office or division specifically dedicated to monitoring medical device advertising, as the Center for Drug Evaluation and Research (CDER) does with OPDP.
+Perhaps because regulatory enforcement activities are divided between the FDA and FTC, there is much less in the way of guidance from the FDA with respect to medical devices as compared to pharmaceuticals.
+Further, on the FDA side, the Center for Devices and Radiological Health (CDRH), responsible for medical devices, does not have an office or division specifically dedicated to monitoring medical device advertising, as the Center for Drug Evaluation and Research (CDER) does with OPDP.
 Although the CDRH issues letters for violations, without a specific office to focus on advertising, its enforcement actions are less frequent.
 Many device companies look to prescription drug promotion violations for guidance on interpretation of statutory requirements.